 She also teaches Law, Policy and Practice in Disasters and Complex Emergencies at the Georgetown Law Center.
 Professor Sanders is a Senior Fellow at Tulane University's Disaster Resilience Leadership Academy where she designed first in the nation programs on disaster equity and the "Climate X JEDI" Spring Institute.
-Previously, she held an Associate Professor appointment at the University of Delaware.
-Previously, she created and taught a course on disaster law and policy at the Washington and Lee University School of Law.
+Previously, she held an Associate Professor appointment at the University of Delaware and created and taught a course on disaster law and policy at the Washington and Lee University School of Law.
 She also directed the school's DC Program.
 Ms. Sanders remains on faculty as an instructor with the School of the New York Times.

 Professor Sanders sits on the Council of the Internet Society of DC, which complements her current work on policy strategy related to internet governance, data in disasters and how to use technology to reach vulnerable populations.
 Professor Sanders served as the Senior Legal Advisor for International Response and Programs at the American Red Cross, where she focused on international disaster response and humanitarian assistance principles.
 She also designed advocacy trainings to help various groups and communities access government structures.
 All of her work includes an emphasis on cultural competency and cross-cultural communication.

 Ms. Sanders was a Senior Committee Counsel for both the House of Representatives and Senate Committees on Homeland Security.
 In those roles, she focused on oversight of disaster response and recovery programs, cybersecurity, and critical infrastructure protection.
 She studied security and defense-civilian coordination in the European Union Visitor’s Program.
 Her work also included overseeing the first ever Congressional report on the impacts of regulation on security and response capacity and leading an investigation into nepotism and mismanagement at a federal agency.